 Most kinds of gloves should work for your winter vacation to Leavenworth.
-If you plan to mostly be around town then pack a standard fabric pair, like the Black Diamond Lightweight Fleece Gloves.
-If you plan to be picking up snow then you’re best to bring along a pair of waterproof gloves, like the Backcountry GORE-TEX Snow Mitten.
+If you plan to mostly be around town then pack a standard fabric pair, like the North Face E-tip Recycled Glove.
+If you plan to be picking up snow then you’re best to bring along a pair of waterproof gloves, like the Hestra Heli Mitten.

 It’s important to keep your head warm whilst exploring outside and sitting out on the patio sipping hot apple cider.
 We recommend a basic beanie like the Carhartt Acrylic Watch Beanie or Pendleton Cable Hat.

 A neck warmer isn’t necessarily a must-have, but you will appreciate it on cold or windy days!
 We recommend one of the classic Wool Buff or a cozy Fleece Neck Gaiter.

 Below are some extra packing items that I like to take with me on winter getaways.
 Pick and choose what best suits your needs.